wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 In logic flows that run on screen, client, or server are individual "Actions".
 Only server actions can be called from other actions and have output parameters.

+<a target="_blank" href="https://learn.outsystems.com/training/journeys/mobile-developer-679/defining-logic-exercise/o11/368">TUTORIAL</a> on how to create a logic flow.

 <hr />